 Aim for perfection by all means but be prepared that your final draft will not be perfect.
 Errors may creep in.

-If you were to create a perfect book then I’m sorry to say but your project may take far longer than you initially expected.
+If you were to create a perfect book then I’m sorry to say that your project may take far longer than you initially expected.

 Any tips that you feel that I could include here?